 They are after the smell

-Most forested areas are natural habitats for bears.
-Fortunately, much of the U.S. forests are habitats for black bears which are less dangerous than areas where there are grizzly and brown bears.
-My camping experience is in black bear areas, but when food and other aromatic substances are involved, even a black bear can cause havoc.
+My camping experience is in black bear areas (See: black bear), but when food and other aromatic substances are involved, even a black bear can cause havoc.
 I have no advice about confronting a grizzly.

-It is often incredible to many that black bears can smell intriguing odors right through sealed packages; this wasn’t a surprise to me because my dog Emme would surgically remove just about any food wrapper she could reach.
+Incredibly, bears can smell intriguing odors right through sealed packages; this was not a surprise to me because my dog Emme would surgically remove just about any food wrapper she could reach to eat the innards.
 Bears will even be attracted by toothpaste in a closed tube, a protein bar in an unopened package, sunscreen, or even camp dish and silverware that have only been lightly rinsed after having been used with food.

-If you keep anything with those kinds of aromas in your tent or at your campsite while you are sleeping or hiking, you are increasing the chances of having a bear visit, and that usually won’t turn out well.
+If you keep anything with those kinds of aromas in your tent or at your campsite while you are sleeping or hiking, you are increasing the chances of having a bear visit, and you will not like that.

 There are three choices I know of as best practices in avoiding a visit from a curious, hungry, or aggressive bear.